trustshare/examples/README.md

 ## StackBlitz
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/trustshare/examples?file=readme.md)

-When running in StackBlitz, you will need to change directory into the example folder and install dependencies, as workspaces are not supported.

 When running the examples in StackBlitz, we recommend using google chrome to test.
 Other browsers may not work.

 ## Readme